Jeffwang87/RFR_AF/README.md

 This repository supports the ICLR 2023 paper titled "Optimal Activation Functions for the Random Features".

 ### Prerequisite
-Mathlab, Mathematica, Pytorch, and Sklearn
+Mathlab, Mathematica, Pytorch, and Scikit-learn

 ### Code for Figure 1, Figure 4 and Figure 5
 To generate Figure 1 please run RunMeToGenerateFigure1.nb.
 It requires Wolfram Mathematica v12.